 The credits will automatically discount any product that is applicable.

-You actually have quite a few options when it comes to spending digital credits, including Kindle ebooks, Amazon instant videos, digital music and Amazon Appstore apps.
+You actually have quite a few options when it comes to spending digital credits, including Kindle ebooks, Amazon instant videos, digital music, add on streaming service subscriptions and Amazon Appstore apps.

 Your best bet for getting different rewards is to accept any offer presented.
 Amazon appears to try and offer a variety of rewards, so you are more likely to get a different discount each time you accept a reward.